baio/voco/README.md

 [On the wild](https://baio.github.io/voco/)

-Know how often you use vowels in your writings, how it is proportional to cosonants.
+Know how often you use vowels in your writings, how it is proportional to consonants.
 Just type something and be aware.

 ## Development server